Written by Christopher Patton

 Christopher Patton's poetry has earned him several Canada Council grants, the Paris Review's long poem prize, and residencies at Yaddo and MacDowell.
 He holds an MFA in Writing from Columbia University and is now pursuing a doctorate at the University of Utah.
 A volume of poetry titled Ox appeared in 2007.
 Jack Pine is his first book for children.

 Cybèle Young is an award-winning artist who exhibits her exquisite paper sculpture (Japanese paper printed with etched copperplates) internationally.
-She has illustrated several books for children, including Pa's Harvest by Jan Andrews, which was nominated for the Governor General's Award for Illustration, and Jack Pine by Christopher Patton.
-She has most recently written and illustrated A Few Blocks, a Kirkus Best Children's Book and Ten Birds, winner of the Governor General's Award for Illustration.
+She has illustrated several books for children, including Pa’s Harvest by Jan Andrews, which was nominated for the Governor General’s Award (Illustration) and Jack Pine by Christopher Patton.
+She has recently written and illustrated A Few Blocks, a Kirkus Best Children’s Book and winner of the Alcuin Award; Ten Birds, winner of the Governor General’s Award (Illustration); and A Few Bites, which received starred reviews in Kirkus and Publishers Weekly and was named an OLA Best Bet.
 Cybèle lives with her family in Toronto.

 "A fabulous read-aloud for elementary school children, especially those studying nature, trees or the environment...Penned like a poem, in short vignettes easy to read, Jack Pine is an amazing nature story based in truth."
 Post Register